hientrung/dart-observable/README.md

 # Obsobject
-An observable, computed objects written in Dart with buit-in validation
+An observable, computed objects written in Dart with built-in validation

 # Install
 ```yaml